 There’s no doubt the Celtic Tiger era left many every which way at sea.
 Alienation and mental health problems prevail yet remain largely ignored.
 Consistent poverty persists.
 However, they have always existed.
 Just like the attack on ‘traditional values’ has.
 As have the competing strains of ‘Irishness’ and what it means to be Irish.
 Independence propped up a cultural infrastructure vertically imposed by church and conservative elements of the state, and many Irish people have always felt at odds with a certain narrow notion of ‘culture’.
 Irishness is ultimately an exercise in self-definition; as broad as it’s long.

-I don’t consider myself nationalist in the classic sense, but I’m anti-colonial.
-I understand why the Irish language became politicised in the North, but still break out in hives when I hear the cupla focail appropriated and trotted out as a deliberate act of division.
+I don’t consider myself nationalist in the classic sense, but I am anti-colonial.
+I understand why the Irish language became politicised but still break out in hives when trotted out for ridicule.
 I could listen to Iarla O’Lionaird all day, but would rather overtake a session stuffed with air-punching patriotic songs.
 My heart stops watching hurling, but I could cheerfully burn Michael Flatley at both ends.
 I love reading about the women caught up in the Independence movement.
 But I would like to learn more about the United Protestant men before them.
 Many ‘Irish’ people have been overlooked in official history.

 Modernisation isn’t an attack on traditional heritage; traditional heritage is not the full expression of Irishness.
 Listening to the Peckham parade didn’t fill me with sneer.
 It frustrated me that the continuum of Irish culture, traditional – and contemporary – couldn’t be captured.
 But here it is.
 And strands compete for eminence within it.
-Gaelic is still sniffed at by the Dublin 4 rugby heads.
-The west-brits suffer their own cultural superiority complex.
-Many judge U2 on their artistic merit, not their nationality.
-‘Irish culture’ in the South has been given room to evolve as it hasn’t been vulnerable to attack.
-It hasn’t served to unite a minority through a codified system of culture as it has in the North, so it has been less rigid.
-The pace of the removal of homogeneity of ‘Irishness’ proceeds in different gears either side of the border.
+Gaelic is still sniffed at by the urbanites.
+Many of them in turn suffer their own cultural superiority complex.
+Moreover, ‘Irish culture’ in the South has been given room to evolve as it hasn’t been vulnerable to attack.
+It hasn’t served to unite a minority through a rigid codified system of culture as it has in the North.
+The pace of the removal of homogeneity of ‘Irishness’ proceeds in different gears either end.
 Irishness played out differently for reasons that don’t need repeating.

 And between them all sit the Northern Irish.
-A chequered, complex, and refreshingly defiant entity.
+A chequered, complex, hybrid entity.
 The Other.
 Under pressure to declare which team they’re going to play for when the Olympics come round.
 Southern commentators can always been relied on to adopt a keen interest that only appears when the critical topic of sport arises.

 And then there’s me, straddling both jurisdictions and never fully feeling a sense of belonging in either.
 Southern heart, Northern Soul.
 I am border.
 If home is a sense of belonging, then I belong best along the Donegal coastline at 60 miles an hour with the speakers pumping.
 It’s not very practical.

 So I’m here.
+Hat laid North.
 For the foreseeable.
 Softer of vowel, eager to join forces with the Other.
 One of them, but never one of them.
 An insider outsider.
 Under pressure from my four-year old to guess which Michael Jackson song they’ll be playing at their disco.

 He ordered two drinks and we adjourned to the side table of a bar overlooking Great Victoria Street.